 Retire in Morganton, North Carolina?

-Dining options are primarily casual, but downtown has a wine bar, a brewery, art exhibits, a farmers' market on Wednesdays and Saturdays and free wi-fi on the courthouse lawn.
+Locals enjoy nearly a dozen parks, two recreation centers, a community garden and an extensive greenway system.
 Outdoor adventure abounds, particularly at Lake James, a 6,812-acre reservoir with 150 miles of shoreline.
 It is just 20 minutes from town and is the spot for water skiing, fishing, hiking and camping.

-Public Transit: The county offers a van service.
+Public Transit: The county provides a van service.

 Crime Rate: Meets the national average

 Political Leanings: Conservative

 College Educated: 26%